Trajectory optimization: Applications

 There are a wide variety of applications for trajectory optimization, primarily in robotics: industry, manipulation, walking, path-planning, and aerospace.
 It can also be used for modeling and estimation.

 Robotic manipulators

 Depending on the configuration, open-chain robotic manipulators require a degree of trajectory optimization.
 For instance, a robotic arm with 7 joints and 7 links (7-DOF) is a redundant system where one cartesian position of an end-effector can correspond to an infinite number of joint angle positions, thus this redundancy can be used to optimize a trajectory to, for example, avoid any obstacles in the workspace or minimize the torque in the joints.
+Computing the desired path for robotic manipulators is useful in industrial manufacturing.